-- 2. Remove the cover from the server (see "Removing the cover and bezel" on page 20). - Make sure the Memory Hot-Swap Enabled LED is lit on the top of the memory card to be replaced.
-If the LED is not lit, enable memory mirroring (see "Active Memory" on page 31). - 4.
-Prepare the new memory card to go into the server: - a.
-Touch the static protective package that contains the memory card to any unpainted surface on the outside of the server; then, remove the memory card from the package. - b.
-Place the memory card on a flat, static protected surface with the DIMM connectors facing up. - c.
-Install memory DIMMs in the memory card (see "Installing memory modules"). - 5.
-Remove the memory card from the server: - a.
+- 2. Remove the cover from the server (see "Removing the cover and bezel" on page 21). - 3.
+Make sure the memory hot-swap enabled LED is lit on the top of the memory card to be replaced.
+If the LED is not lit, enable memory mirroring (see "Active Memory" on page 31).

+- 4. Prepare the new memory card: - a.
+Touch the static-protective package that contains the memory card to any unpainted surface on the outside of the server; then, remove the memory card from the package. - b.
+Place the memory card on a flat, static-protected surface with the DIMM connectors facing up. - c.
+Install memory DIMMs in the memory card (see "Installing DIMMs"). - 5.
+Remove the memory card from the server:

+Attention: When moving the memory card, do not allow it to touch any components or structures inside the server.

+- a.
 Make sure that the retention levers on the edge of the memory card are fully open. - b.
 Lift the memory card out of the server. - 6.
 Replace the memory card: - a.
 Grasp the new memory card by the retention levers and turn the memory card so that the connector aligns with the connector on the microprocessor board. - b.
 Insert the memory card into the memory card connector. - c.
 Press the memory card into the connector and close the retention levers.

-If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 44.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 45.